CenterLineDet: CenterLine Graph Detection for Road Lanes with Vehicle-mounted Sensors by Transformer for HD Map Generation: Experimental Results and Discussions

-To evaluate and verify the superiority of our proposed CenterLineDet, we conduct comparison experiments and ablation studies on an open sourced dataset NuScenes \cite{caesar2020nuscenes}.
+To evaluate and verify the superiority of our proposed CenterLineDet, we conduct comparative experiments and ablation studies on the public NuScenes dataset \cite{caesar2020nuscenes}.
 NuScenes is a large dataset containing data collected from various different autonomous driving scenarios.
 This dataset provides hundreds of data sequences collected by vehicle-mounted sensors.
-Each sequence has 40 frames with a 2Hz frame rate.
-We split around 700 sequences for training, and around 100 sequences for inference.
-Since CenterLineDet is of two stages and heavily relies on the BEV segmentation of perspective transformation, scene sequences that either have no centerlines within or perspective transformation has no reasonable outputs are not included in the inference set.
+Each sequence has around 40 frames with a 2Hz frame rate.
+We select 698 sequences for training, and 148 sequences for inference.
+Since CenterLineDet is of two stages and heavily relies on the BEV segmentation of perspective transformation, scene sequences that either have no centerlines or perspective transformation has no reasonable outputs are not included in the inference set.